 What is Drew's role in this new service?

 Drew Williams will continue to lead and envision the whole of Trinity Church (Greenwich and Darien locations).
-Drew will speak at both locations, preaching at least as often in Greenwich as he currently does (i.e. adding Darien to his preaching schedule, rather than splitting time evenly between the two or concentrating on the new location).
+Drew speaks at both locations, preaching at least as often in Greenwich as he did prior to the launch of the Darien service (i.e. adding Darien to his preaching schedule, rather than splitting time evenly between the two or concentrating on the new location).

 What is Ben's role?